Dyed Carnations Science Experiment for Kids!

 Have you ever wondered where the water goes when a plant is watered?
-Place the stem in colored water and you’ll see how your flower “drinks” up the water.
+Place a flower’s stem in colored water and you’ll see how it “drinks” it up!

-With this experiment, your child will see how important the functions of the stem are to keep plants growing.
-They will be able to see how water travels up stems of plants, into the leaves and flowers to make food which helps keep the plant rigid.
+With this experiment, your child will see how stems help plants grow.
+They will be able to see how water travels up the stems of plants and into the leaves and flowers to make food which helps keep the plant rigid.

-This science experiment is beautiful, colorful and the results appear pretty quickly!
+This science experiment is beautiful, colorful, and the results appear quickly!

 Vases or clear cups